selfishprimate/gerillass-docs/content/docs/latest/position.md

 # Position

 {{< featured type="Mixin" name="position" >}}
-This mixin provides a one-line method to set rapidly both the position and the offset properties of a selected element(s).
+**Position** Sass mixin provides a one-line method to set rapidly both the position and the offset properties of a selected element(s).
 {{< /featured >}}

 ## Arguments